 Now in its second year of operation, IBM’s P-TECH, connects high school, college and the world of work through deep, meaningful school and company partnerships.
 Students receive a grade 9-14 education and graduate with a high school diploma, an associate in applied science degree in Computer Information Systems or Electromechanical Engineering Technology, and are first in line for consideration for jobs at IBM.
 This initiative has already expanded to Chicago and recently plans were announced to launch the initiative in upstate New York.
 Read more »

 In partnership with Tyler Junior College and Tyler Economic Development Council, Luminant, the largest electric generator in Texas, launched Luminant Academy in 2006.
 The 24,000-square-foot facility provides technical, lean manufacturing and leadership training for students and employees.
 The academy also offers a best-in-class career development program: Luminant Power Track.
-Now entering its third year, this innovative program offers high school graduates the chance to earn a full scholarship toward a two-year associate degree in power plant technology at Tyler Junior College or a two-year associate degree in electrical technology, mechanical technology or instrumentation and control at Texas State Technical College in Waco.
+This innovative program offers high school graduates the chance to earn a full scholarship toward a two-year associate degree in power plant technology at Tyler Junior College or a two-year associate degree in electrical technology, mechanical technology or instrumentation and control at Texas State Technical College in Waco.
 Students may also choose to study electrical technology at Panola College in Carthage, Texas.
-Read more »
+Read more»

 McDonald’s has made a commitment to Skills for America’s Future to expand English Under the Arches™, an English language learning program for McDonald’s managers, which provides up to 250 hours of structured class time.
 Individual franchise owners, known at McDonald’s as “Owner/Operators,” select high potential managers to participate in the program, pay their tuition and provide paid work time for the employees to attend classes while at work.
 In this unique delivery model a portion of the classes are conducted in real time, virtually, three hours per week.
 A contextualized curriculum accelerates proficiency gains and a unique delivery model encourages high attendance and graduation rates.
 Read more »